elvinmanzi02/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to make a directory
+script that make move file to another directory